Sangopak/student-ms-client/README.md

 ## Getting started
 * First we used the RestTemplate to hook up the client
 * Then we will hook up Feign Client
+* We will be adding Ribbon Client side load balancing
 * Then we will add Hystrix
 * TBD